tonimctoni/rustcrawl/README.md

 <!--  - Add logger struct that logs errors.
     - Actually, maybe just print to stdout (or stderr). -->

- - Make sure to use large unique when deploying.
+ - Make sure to use large bloom filter when deploying.

 <!--  - Use atomic counter to count gathered and visited pages.
 Maybe log this every so often.
 Also count css files. -->